eli-fin/dvja/README.md

 ### Database

-Create MySQL database and credentials and configure the same in:
+Create SQL Server database and credentials and configure the same in:

 ```
-./src/main/webapp/WEB-INF/config.properties
+./src/main/webapp/WEB-INF/applicationContext.xml
 ```

 ### Schema Import